Ranu Pani: Tourism

-Ranu Pani is legal start and easiest route point for hikers to Mount Semeru.
+Ranu Pani is a legal start and easiest route point for hikers to Mount Semeru.
 Ranu Pani is the last village before hiking to Mount Semeru.
 The village is inhabited by residents of the Tengger tribe and is located at an altitude of 2,100 meters above sea level.
 Annually, residents in the village always hold clean village and unan-unan rituals led by traditional shamans.
-The villagers of Ranu Pani as the Tengger Tribe, are native descendants of Javanese people who lived in the era of the Majapahit Empire.
+The villagers of Ranu Pani the Tengger Tribe, are native descendants of Javanese people who lived in the era of the Majapahit Empire.
 Some villagers work as climbing guides for Mount Semeru otherwise known as porters.
 Porter provides goods carrier services as well as an introduction to climbers to the top of the mountain.
 This porter profession is often also a hereditary job.
 All porters of Mount Semeru are joined and coordinated in a community.
 Climbers who will go to Mount Semeru will pass through two lakes around Ranu Pani, namely Ranu Regulo located in the villages of Ranu Pani, and Ranu Kumbolo which is located on the upper slope about 5 hours hike from Ranu Pani.

 Conservation

 Agricultural activities are considered as one of the broader narrowing factors of Ranu Pani, the opening of hills as agricultural land causes erosion.
 The function of large trees to resist soil erosion cannot be replaced by agricultural crops.
 In addition, the large number of climbers and visitors who throw litter, resulting in the accumulation of various types of waste and resulting in decreasing the depth of the lake.
 Even a few times hikers often burn their trash.
-Previously in 1998 the depth of Lake Ranu Pani reached 12 meters, in 2013 the lake became increasingly shallow in the middle of the lake, reaching only 7 meters deep.
-Efforts to clean wild plants around Ranu Pani are considered ineffective, so an environmental improvement program is carried out around the lake and planting a living fence on the lake's borders with settlement to reduce sedimentation and the entry of garbage into the lake.
-Since 2010, TNBTS has collaborated with University of Brawijaya and the Japan International Cooperation Agency (JICA) to try to restore the function of the lake as before.
+Previously in 1998, the depth of Lake Ranu Pani reached 12 meters, in 2013 the lake became increasingly shallow in the middle of the lake, reaching only 7 meters deep.
+Efforts to clean wild plants around Ranu Pani are considered ineffective, so an environmental improvement program is carried out around the lake and planting a living fence on the lake's borders with settlements to reduce sedimentation and the entry of garbage into the lake.
+Since 2010, TNBTS has collaborated with the University of Brawijaya and the Japan International Cooperation Agency (JICA) to try to restore the function of the lake as before.